 Mind Control for Bionic Legs & Feet

-More attention has been paid to mind-controlled bionic arms & hands than for lower limbs.
+Historically, more attention has been paid to mind-control for upper limbs than for lower limbs.

 For a comprehensive description of all current upper-limb technologies, devices, and research, see A Complete Guide to Bionic Arms & Hands.

 For a comprehensive description of all current lower-limb technologies, devices, and research, see A Complete Guide to Bionic Legs & Feet.